Brillantmont International School

 Brillantmont International School is a coeducational international school.

-Established in 1882, is one of the oldest boarding schools in Switzerland, being owned by the same family for five generations.
-It is located in the centre of Lausanne, a five-minute walk from the amenities of the city.
-The school grounds have a view over Lake Léman and the Swiss Alps.
+It is one of the oldest boarding schools in Switzerland, having been established in 1882 and owned by the same family for five generations.
+It is located in the centre of Lausanne.
+The school grounds overlook Lac Léman and the Swiss Alps.

-At the present day, Brillantmont has around 150 students, boarding and day, aged 13–18, from over 35 different nationalities.
+Currently, Brillantmont has around 150 students, boarding and day, aged between 13 and 18, representing over 35 different nationalities.

 Accreditation

 Swiss authorities

 BIS's (upper) secondary education (Middle and High School) is not approved as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).

 International

 Brillantmont International School is a member of the Swiss Federation of Private Schools and is fully accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 It is a member of Swiss Learning.

 Academics

 Brillantmont's academic programmes are taught in English.
-Students study in the British Programme, to prepare for the IGCSE and A Level examinations (Cambridge Assessment International Education); or for the American Programme, which prepares students for the American High School Graduation Diploma.
+Students study either in the British Programme, to prepare for the IGCSE and A Level examinations (Cambridge Assessment International Education), or in the American Programme, which prepares students for the American High School Graduation Diploma.

-The 8th and 9th Grade programmes of studies are designed to meet the needs of international 13 to 15 year olds and covers a broad range of subjects.
-After 9th Grade personalised timetables enable them to develop their strengths and interests, keeping in view their future university choices / career plans.
-Students in the 10th Grade follow a selection of courses which cover a solid range of subjects.
+The 8th and 9th Grade programmes of studies are designed to meet the needs of international 13 to 15 year olds and cover a broad range of subjects.
+After 9th Grade personalised timetables enable students to develop their strengths and interests, keeping in view their future university choices/career plans.
+Students in the 10th Grade follow a selection of courses covering a solid range of subjects.
 In 11th and 12th Grade the courses extend and build on students’ subject knowledge.
-They can focus on subjects in which they are particularly interested and which they may wish to pursue further at university.
+They can focus on subjects they are particularly interested in and which they may wish to pursue further at university.

-Throughout the high school, students have the opportunity to prepare for external, internationally recognized examinations : IGCSE / AS / A Level examinations (Cambridge Assessment International Education); PSAT, SAT, SAT Subject Tests, AP Examinations (US College Board); European Language Examinations.
+Throughout high school, students have the opportunity to prepare for external, internationally recognized examinations: IGCSE/AS/A Level examinations (Cambridge Assessment International Education), PSAT, SAT, SAT Subject Tests, AP Examinations (US College Board), or European Language Examinations.

-Upon completion of their studies students enter universities all over the world, with many choosing to go to the UK or to the USA.
+Upon completion of their studies students can enter universities all over the world, with many choosing to go to the UK or to the USA.
 Brillantmont boasts that 100% of its students continue their studies to higher education.

 Brillantmont also offers a post high school 13th Grade programme for students who have already completed their high school studies.

-At Brillantmont, class sizes are small, averaging 15.
-All teaching is in English but every student must learn French, the local language.
+Class sizes at Brillantmont are small, averaging 15 students.
+Although all teaching is in English, every student must learn French, the local language.

-There is a strong emphasis on technology across campus and the interactive private area on the website allows parents to follow their child's progress.Also, in this school, artistic skills are also enhanced with singing and acting classes, as well as drawing, sculpture, photography, digital design, journalism and learning of various musical instruments.
+There is a strong emphasis on technology across campus and the interactive private area on the website allows parents to follow their child's progress.
+Artistic skills are also enhanced with singing and acting classes, as well as drawing, sculpture, photography, digital design, journalism and learning of various musical instruments.